secom-cca/adaptation_simulation/README.md

 From the sidebar, choose one of the following under "Select Simulation Mode":

 - **Monte Carlo Simulation Mode**
-- **Sequential Decision Simulation Mode**
+- **Sequential Decision-Making Mode**

 ### 2. Enter Scenario Name

 Input a name for saving the scenario.
 For example: `Scenario 1`

-### 3. Set Trend and Uncertainty Parameters

-- Temperature trend and uncertainty range
-- Precipitation trend and uncertainty range
-- Extreme precipitation frequency trend and uncertainty range
-- Urban water demand growth trend and uncertainty range

-Adjust these values using the sliders provided.

-### 4. Set Decision Variables
+### 3. Set Decision Variables

 #### For Monte Carlo Simulation Mode

-- In "Decision Variables (Every 5 Years)", set the following variables for each 5-year period using the DataFrame:
+- In "Decision Variables (Every 10 yrs)", set the following variables for each 10-year period using the DataFrame:
   - Irrigation Water Amount
   - Released Water Amount
   - Levee Construction Cost
   - Agricultural R&D Cost

-#### For Sequential Decision Simulation Mode
+#### For Sequential Decision-Making Mode

-- Input the decision variables for the next 5 years using the sidebar.
+- Input the decision variables for the next 10 years using the sidebar.

-### 5. Run the Simulation
+### 4. Run the Simulation

 - **Monte Carlo Simulation Mode**: Click the "Start Simulation" button.
-- **Sequential Decision Simulation Mode**: Click the "Next 5 Years" button.
+- **Sequential Decision-Making Mode**: Click the "Next" button.
 Review the results and adjust decision variables as needed.

-### 6. Review Results
+### 5. Review Results

 - Simulation results will be displayed in graphs.
 - In Monte Carlo Simulation Mode, results from each simulation are overlaid to visualize variability.
 - In Sequential Decision Simulation Mode, results from a single simulation are displayed.

-### 7. Save Scenario
+### 6. Save Scenario

 - When satisfied with the results, click the "Save Scenario" button to save the scenario.

-### 8. Compare Scenarios
+### 7. Compare Scenarios

 - In the "Scenario Comparison" section, select the scenarios you wish to compare.
 - Choose variables for the X and Y axes of the scatter plot and compare the scenarios.

-### 9. Export Data
+### 8. Export Data

-- In the "Data Export" section, select the file format (CSV or Excel).
+- In the "Data Export" section, select the file format.
-- Click the "Download Data" button to download the simulation results.
+- Click the "Download" button to download the simulation results.

 ## Notes